turbosmurfen/spoton/README.md

 **Tested Windows Edition**: 7, 10, 11

 **Tested mIRC version**: 7.61 - 7.69
-**Tested Spotify Version**: 1.1.51 - 1.1.90
+**Tested Spotify Version**: 1.1.91

 **Harddrive Space**: 17,4 KB.

 # <a id="download">Downloads</a>
-1. Download `spoton_vx.x.x.zip` zip archive of Spoton [At Releases](https://github.com/turbosmurfen/spoton/releases/latest).
+1. Download `spoton_vx.x.x.zip` zip archive of Spoton in Assets in the [Releases](https://github.com/turbosmurfen/spoton/releases/latest) section.

 2. If you don't have the package `Visual C++ Redistributable 2015-2022 (x86)` installed.
-You need to Download this, You can click on [this link](https://aka.ms/vs/17/release/vc_redist.x86.exe).
+You need to Download this.
+You can click on the Microsoft site, here: [https://aka.ms/vs/17/release/vc_redist.x86.exe](https://aka.ms/vs/17/release/vc_redist.x86.exe).

 # <a id="install">Installation</a>

 When you have downloaded everything that is needed for Spoton.
 Follow these steps.
+Step **3** is only needed if you want to verifcation the file hash.

 1. If you don't have `Visual C++ Redistributable 2015-2022 (x86)` Installed.
 Click on `vc_redist.x86.exe` and install the Redistributable, to be able to use Spoton.

 2. Right Click on the archive which is named: spoton_vx.x.x.zip.
 And extract the archive.

 3. Open up powershell and **cd** to **Downloads\spoton_vx.x.x** folder.
 Run this command `Get-FileHash spoton.dll`.
 Then look if the sha256 checksum is correct from [Releases](https://github.com/turbosmurfen/spoton/releases/latest).
 If it's correct you should be fine.

 4. When finished you need to put the spoton.dll inside the mIRC folder (look at the steps below).

 ### Steps for Windows Vista, 7 8.1, 10, 11:

 1. First open up mIRC.
 Now write this text and paste inside mIRC:   `//noop $sfile($mircdir)` and press enter.
-2. You are going to get a popup where to open a file.
+You are going to get a popup where to open a file.

 3. Copy `spoton.dll` and paste inside this popup window. **OR** save it where you have your other DLL files.